 Municipalities can also be held liable under a civil rights action for failure to train employees.
 A municipality can be held liable for the deliberate indifference to the rights of individuals its officers come in contact with the failure to train employees to handle recurring situations that present obvious potential for constitutional violation and such failure to train results in a constitutional violation.
 Additionally, the municipality can be liable where it has failed to provide further training after learning of a pattern of constitutional violations by its officers.

 A successful 1983 plaintiff is entitled to reasonable attorney’s fees.
 There is no limit on actual proved damages.
 The Swartz Law Firm is experienced in handling Civil Rights claims and lawsuits.
-If you believe you have such a potential claim, contact our office for your free consultation to find out if you have a Civil Rights case.
+If you believe you have such a potential claim, contact our office for your consultation to find out if you have a Civil Rights case.